gormed/tutorium/git-howto/win-howto.md

 There are several ways to set your ssh key for tortoise git.
 One is to use Putty (https://code.google.com/p/tortoisegit/wiki/UsingPuTTY).

-The other is to define it inside the TortoiseGit settings and make tortoisegit deal with putty directly.
-Right click in your explorer, any directory and go to TortoiseGit->Settings.
-Here you go to the Git menu point and search for the putty key in your .ssh directory and select it and click okay.
+The other is to define it inside the TortoiseGit and make it deal with putty directly.
+This option is available if you installes tortoisegit with putty correctly.
+You can verify this if you try to clone a repository (Right Click into a folder, then 'Git Clone...'), the option 'Load Putty Key' is enabled.
+Here you point to the ppk file in your .ssh directory.

-Got to a place on your pc where your projects or software is stored, right click and choose the "Clone" option from the TortoiseGit-Explorer Context Menu.
-You will have to enter the URL of the repo:
+Got to a place on your pc where your projects or software is stored, right click and choose the "Clone" option from the TortoiseGit-Explorer Context Menu as before.
+You will have to enter the URL of the repo, e.g.:

 > git@github.com:gormed/tutorium.git

 You will see that below the line will automatically create the sub-directory, which you can change to another name, it is important that it is empty.
-Click okay, and wait :)
+Click okay, and wait until it is done :)

-This should take a while (1.6 Gb) - but after that you can start the editor by browsing to the Engine/Binaries/Win64/ directory and find the UE4Editor.exe.
-Also you can initialize the UE4 windows environment variables with the UnrealVersionSelector-Win64-Shipping.exe.